meshery/meshery/CONTRIBUTING.md

 Execute:

-- restart the meshery server.
+- Restart the meshery server.
+- Make sure that `BUILD="v0.X.X"` is logged in some starting line while starting the server.

 - Addionally, before restarting the server, if you like to pull the latest changes, you can do: `git pull upstream master`